-Bridge Street Close, Cockermouth
+Bridge Street Close, Cockermouth (Community Resilience)

 Many areas in Cockermouth were flooded after Storm Desmond wreaked havoc in parts of the UK on the 5th and 6th December 2015.
 Newground on behalf of the Environment Agency worked with residents of Bridge Street and Bridge Street Close to explore options for a community flood scheme to better protect their properties.
 This was made possible through the flood resilience grant from Allerdale Council and the flood grant from Cumbria Community Foundation.
 Although Bridge Street and Bridge Street Close are very close to the River Cocker, it was surface water coming from the Main Street that caused flooding.
 Most properties flooded to a depth of 18 inches.